Quality of Life For The Elderly

 An Integrated Healthcare Pathway for the Elderly

-Sweden’s Skåne region has developed an efficient, patient-focused chain of care, based on the needs of the elderly.
+Sweden’s Skåne region has developed an efficient, patient-focused chain of elderly care, based on their needs.
 It involves mobile care teams, direct referrals and fast-track help for specific medical needs, all contributing to speedy and accurate treatment.
 It has special teams for hereditary conditions, a “Young Team” for patients under age 66 with dementia or MCI and a special sub-unit, which handles Normal Pressure Hydrocephalus (NPH), as well as dedicated units for research and clinical trials.